Hannah Pick-Goslar: Early life

 Hannah Elisabeth Goslar was born in Berlin-Tiergarten, on 12 November 1928, the eldest child of Hans Goslar and Ruth Judith Klee.
 Her father was deputy minister for domestic affairs, and the ministry's chief of public relations (Leiter der Pressestelle) in Germany until 1933, and her mother was a teacher.
 Both of her parents were observant Jews.

 In 1933, after the election of Hitler and the Nazi Party to the Reichstag and Hitler's appointment as Chancellor, Hans Goslar was forced to resign his governmental job.
 After an abortive attempt to move to England, where he could not find work that would allow him to stay home on Shabbat, the Goslars moved to Amsterdam, Netherlands, in 1933.

 The Goslar family lived close to the Frank family, and she met Anne when both girls went shopping for groceries with their mothers in 1934.
 Both girls attended the 6th Montessori School and became best friends, Hannah being called Hanneli by Anne.
 Later, they attended the Amsterdam Jewish Lyceum.
 They were also close friends with Susanne "Sanne" Ledermann, who lived in the same area but attended a different school, and later with Ilse Wagner and Jacqueline van Maarsen.

 In the diary, Anne described Hannah's house as a great sight to see.
 Anne mentioned that Hannah was a shy girl who was usually reserved and quiet, but would speak her thoughts too.
 It is also listed in the diary, that Ilse Wagner was considered to be Hannah's best friend.
 After the release of a 2021 movie based on Anne and Hannah's friendship, confusion rose in the media, but was later explained that Hannah thought of Anne as her best friend, and Ilse thought of Hannah as her own best friend.
 After Frank has a dream of "Hanneli" in suffering and asking for help from Anne in Frank's Diary of a Young Girl.
 Frank adds multiple entries, elaborating how she feels empathy for her friend in captivity.
 Hannah’s sister Rachel Gabriela Ida ("Gabi" or "Gigi") was born in Amsterdam on 25 October 1940.
-Her mother died in 1942 giving birth to her third child; the baby also died.
+Her mother died in 1942 giving birth to her third child; the baby boy also died.